How To Grow, Harvest, And Cook With Basil

 These are pretty in the garden; plant them comfortably after the last spring frost.
 The flavor is not sweet, and the clove taste is strong.
 They are very aromatic and make a nice infused oil.

 Basil is easy to grow, does not take up much space, and is a favorite feature of cuisines around the globe.
-Try it in your garden and keep growing cuttings because you will keep finding more uses for this herb.
-This article is a compendium of culinary herbs with more ideas for your garden and kitchen.
+Use these best Basil tips and try it in your garden and keep growing cuttings because you will keep finding more uses for this herb.
+This article is a compendium of culinary herbs and how to grow them, with more ideas for your garden and kitchen.